 Additional Sources of Academic Credit for Prior Learning

 Columbus State University has several options through which students can seek academic credit for prior learning.
-The Office of the Registrar will evaluate records of work completed through non-residential settings from any combination of the sources listed below, correspondence courses, and extension work.
+The Office of the Registrar will receive records of work completed through non-residential settings from any combination of the sources listed below, correspondence courses, and extension work and facilitate the evaluation of credit.
 The credit, which may be used to satisfy degree requirements, is limited to 60 semester hours toward a baccalaureate degree and 30 semester hours toward an associate degree.
 Deans of colleges and department chairs determine the applicability of all evaluated credits toward degree requirements.
 Additional sources of credit include:

-Standardized Tests.
-Successful completion of the general examinations and subject examinations offered by the College Level Examination Program (CLEP), Advanced Placement (AP), Dantes Subject Standardized Test ( DSST), Excelsior, and International Baccalaureate (IB) may result in college credit.
-Students should check with the Office of the Registrar for minimum acceptable scores for each exam.
+- Standardized Tests.
+Successful completion of the general examinations and subject examinations offered by the College Level Examination Program (CLEP), Advanced Placement (AP), Dantes Subject Standardized Test (DSST), Excelsior, and International Baccalaureate (IB) may result in college credit.
 Official score reports are required before credit will be evaluated.

 - Professional certification.
 Credit for successful completion of recognized certification courses or examinations may be awarded.
 The professional certification courses or examinations must relate directly to the program or course of study the student is pursuing.
 Credit is granted on an individual basis with the determination of the appropriate number of hours of credit accepted toward a degree and the relevancy of the work to the degree program requirements made by the dean of the college awarding the degree.

 - Columbus State University Credit by Examination.
-To demonstrate educational achievement attained outside the traditional classroom, students may arrange to take credit examinations.
+To demonstrate educational achievement attained outside the traditional classroom, students may arrange to take credit examinations in courses that have been designated for Credit by Examination.
 Examinations are available for some courses in the core curriculum.
 Deans and department chairs may also approve the preparation of examinations for credit in other courses offered in their departments.
 Instructions for arranging credit examinations are available in the dean's office of the college offering the course.

 Courses taken by examination are identified on the student's academic record by an X following the course designation.
 A grade of K indicates the examination was passed; W indicates the examination was not taken or was not passed.
 In determining the enrollment status of students receiving veterans' benefits, credit-by-examination courses are not counted as hours taken.

-Students with a SAT Critical Reading score of 650 or above and a writing sample approved by the Department of English will be placed into ENGL 1102 English Composition II.
-Students will receive credit for ENGL 1101 English Composition I by registering for ENGL 1101X English Composition I their first term of enrollment.
-Courses taken by examination are identified on the student's academic record by an X following the course designation.
+Students with an SAT Critical Reading score of 650 or above and a writing sample approved by the Department of English will be placed into ENGL 1102 English Composition II; these students will receive credit for ENGL 1101 English Composition I by registering for ENGL 1101X their first term of enrollment.

 Students whose secondary education was conducted in a language other than English may be awarded up to nine semester hours of foreign language credit toward a BA degree.
 Students who think they may qualify for this credit should contact the chair of the Department of Modern and Classical Languages.
 Tuition and fees will be charged for credit awarded.